Juye Incident: Attack

+Investigation

+The Chinese authorities portrayed the attack on the mission station as an act of robbery - despite the mismatch between the lethal violence used and the observation that only a few clothing items had been taken from Stenz's quarters.
+A total of about 50 people were arrested by the authorities and seven of the arrested were convicted for the attack.
+Two were sentenced to death and beheaded; the other five were sentenced to life in prison.
+Stenz himself believed that none of the convicted were guilty of the attack.

 Impact

 Less than two weeks after the Juye Incident, the German Empire used the murders of the missionaries as a pretext to seize Jiaozhou Bay on Shandong's southern coast.
-Under German threats, the Qing government was also forced to remove many Shandong officials (including governor Li Bingheng) from their posts and to build three Catholic churches in the area (in Jining, Caozhou, and Juye) at its own expense.
+Under German threats, the Qing government was also forced to remove many Shandong officials (including Shandong governor Li Bingheng) from their posts and to build three Catholic churches in the area (in Jining, Caozhou, and Juye) at its own expense.
 The mission that had been attacked also received 3,000 taels of silver in compensation for stolen or damaged property, and received the right to construct seven fortified residences in the area, also at government expense.
 This settlement strengthened missionary work in southern Shandong province and was part of the events that led to the Boxer Uprising (1899-1900), a movement directed against the Christian and foreign presence in northern China.
 Imitating Germany, other powers (Russia, Britain, France, and Japan) began a "Scramble for China" (or "scramble for concessions") to secure their own spheres of influence in China.

 Historian Paul Cohen has called the Juye incident "the opening wedge in a process of greatly intensified imperialist activity in China" and Joseph W. Esherick comments that the Juye killings "set off a chain of events which radically altered the course of Chinese history."